riscv-europe/summit-website-development/summit/2025/expo.md

 lunches, a 200-seat amphitheatre will be dedicated to demos and product presentations from our sponsors.

-On Thursday 15, the same amphitheatre will be used to present results and demos from academic RISC-V research projects.
+On Thursday 15, the same amphitheatre will present results and demos from academic research projects.

 {% include jumboboxend.html %}